 - Step 6.
 If there are any FAFSA issues that need to be resolved, we will contact you and may ask you to schedule an appointment.

 - Step 7.
-Once you have been accepted into the program and completed necessary paperwork for financial aid, then students will need to attend a workshop in order to sign off on their award information prior to an official award being mailed to the student.
-Students will receive information on how to opt-out of books and supplies during the workshop.
-Award letters must be returned to the financial aid office prior to the start of the student's start date.
+Once you have been accepted into the program and completed necessary paperwork for financial aid, then students will need to attend a Financial Aid Workshop or Orientation.
+Student will receive a Preliminary Financial Aid Offer which must be signed in order to accept or reject loans.
+Once this is received back int he Financial Aid Office the official Financial Aid Offer will be mailed to the student.
+Students will receive information on how to opt-out of books and supplies during the workshop/orientation.
+They must fill out the correct paperwork in order to process this deducation on his/her account.
+Signed Financial Aid Offers must be returned to the Financial Aid Office prior to the program start date.